-Piggy is not happy with this beast situation, as it seems he can no longer convince himself it’s all been imagined.
+Piggy is not happy with this beast situation, since he can no longer convince himself it's all been imagined.

-Simon says that they should go up the mountain and face the beast, because “What else is there to do?”
+Meanwhile, Simon says that they should go up the mountain and face the beast, because it's not like they have anything else to do.

 No one agrees with Simon.

-Piggy finally comes up with the brilliant idea that they could build a new signal fire down by the beach instead of depending on the one up on the mountain.
+Piggy finally comes up with the brilliant idea to build a new signal fire down by the beach instead of depending on the one up on the mountain.

 The boys do so.
 Piggy wants to run experiments to see which of the green leaves make the most smoke when they burn.

-After they get it going, Piggy and Ralph look around and realize that many of the biguns – Maurice, Bill, and Roger and Robert – have disappeared.
-They didn’t help build the fire.
+After they get it going, Piggy and Ralph look around and realize that many of the biguns—Maurice, Bill, and Roger and Robert—have disappeared.

 The only ones left besides Piggy and Ralph are "Samneric" and Simon.

 No, wait, Simon seems to be gone, too.
-They wonder if he’s climbed up the mountain by himself.
+They wonder if that crazy loon has climbed up the mountain by himself.

 Cut to Simon.
-He has once again gone into his little meditation spot in the jungle, to sit behind the great woven mat of creepers.
+He's in his little meditation spot in the jungle, to sit behind the great woven mat of creepers.

-Meanwhile, far off along the beach, Jack and his group of hunters discuss how they will kill a pig and have a feast.
+Meanwhile, far off along the beach, Jack and his band of brothers make pig-killing plans.

-They decide that if they leave part of the pig for the beast, the beast won’t bother them (kind of like the offerings people used to do, back in the day, to appease the gods).
+They decide that if they leave part of the pig for the beast, the beast won't bother them—you know, like an offering.

 What follows is a bloody and horrific scene in which the boys drive their knives into this screaming pig.